The Land of Casa La Rad.

 Bárbara Palacios against the natural backdrop of the vineyard at Casa La Rad, reflecting her connection to the place and the terroir

-Bárbara Palacios always knew that her path would take her far — and yet, sooner or later, bring her back again.
+Barbara Palacios always knew her path would take her far—and, in time, bring her back.

-A place where vines, vision, and the passage of time converge.
+A place where vines, vision, and the passage of time all converge.